Lombardo rejects voter ID, expanded ballot drop box bill in record-setting vetoes

 Multiple bills were on the table to designate certain days or months for different purposes, and so far Lombardo has vetoed all of them.

-Lombardo said in the veto message that there is no need to codify additional months into law, and there is already a process to request that the governor make a proclamation.
+In those bills’ veto messages, Lombardo said that there is no need to codify additional months into law, and there is already a process to request that the governor make a proclamation.

 Civil, criminal immunity for librarians

-AB 445 would have provided school and public librarians civil and criminal immunity for providing access to library materials.
+AB 445 would have provided school and public librarians civil and criminal immunity for providing access to library materials in good faith.
 The Assembly passed the bill 32-9, and the Senate approved it 14-7, with Sen. Lori Rogich as the lone Republican in favor.

 Ban of Styrofoam containers for chain restaurants